publiclab/publiclab-archive/notes/nnn16/02-27-2019/how-do-i-search-for-the-spectra-recorded-by-a-specific-user.md

 ---
-title: "How do I search for the spectra recorded by a specific user?"\ntagnames: 'search, question:spectral-workbench, user, first-time-poster, profile'
+title: "How do I search for the spectra recorded by a specific user?"

+tagnames: 'search, question:spectral-workbench, user, first-time-poster, profile'
 author: nnn16
 path: /notes/nnn16/02-27-2019/how-do-i-search-for-the-spectra-recorded-by-a-specific-user.md
 nid: 18429